petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

 # Conclusion

-In this tutorial we demonstrated how improvements in Vivado hardware design, leveraging Xilinx Ultra RAM with corresponding changes in Tensil architecture, and advanced strategies in Tensil compiler can improve the performance of inference for the ResNet20 model running on the ZCU104 board.
+In this tutorial we demonstrated how improvements in Vivado hardware design, leveraging Xilinx Ultra RAM, and advanced strategies in Tensil compiler can improve the performance of inference for the ResNet20 model running on the ZCU104 board.

-The following chart summarizes presented solutions and their frame per second performance.
+The following chart summarizes presented solutions and their frames per second performance.

 ![fps](/media/2022/tensil_zcu104_resnet/fps.svg)